Flore Clinical Concierge · Provider support

 Clinical Interventions

 Dietary interventions (GFCF, ketogenic, specific carbohydrate diets), probiotic supplementation, and targeted GI treatment all show small but consistent improvements in behavioral endpoints in RCTs.
-A landmark RCT of FMT in ASD (Kang et al., Scientific Reports, 2019) demonstrated sustained GI symptom improvement and modest behavioral benefits persisting 2 years post-treatment, with microbiome normalization.
-Precision probiotic approaches targeting the identified deficits represent the next generation of microbiome-based ASD therapeutics.
+An open-label study of FMT in ASD (Kang et al., Scientific Reports, 2019) demonstrated sustained GI symptom improvement and modest behavioral benefits persisting 2 years post-treatment, with microbiome normalization.
+Precision probiotic approaches targeting the identified deficits represent the next generation of microbiome-based ASD interventions.

 Related: The Gut-Brain Axis · Pediatric Microbiome Development · Leaky Gut Syndrome